vijaypatidar/elastic-seamless-upgrade-tool/README.md

 ## License

-This project is licensed under the [MIT](https://raw.githubusercontent.com/ConsultaddHQ/elastic-seamless-upgrade-tool/refs/heads/main/License.txt) License
+This project is licensed under the [Business Source License 1.1](./LICENSE) provided by [Hyperflex](https://hyperflex.co/) (a subsidiary of Consultadd Inc.).
+Production use is restricted until the Change Date, after which it will convert to GPL v3.0 or later.